How to Fix Uneven Shoulders (When Exercises Don't Work)

 Is carrying a bag on one shoulder what caused this?

 Carrying a bag on one shoulder reinforces the pattern but rarely creates it.
 Two people can carry bags on the same shoulder for years, and only one develops shoulder asymmetry.
-The variable isn't the bag—it's the sensory signals each brain is processing.
+The variable isn't the bag, it's the sensory feedback each brain is processing.

 How long does it take to fix uneven shoulders?